No Records Found

 Recently I visited several wineries in Napa.
 Some are moving their tasting rooms to Napa city center from the countryside.
 The new tasting rooms are offering meals and entertainment, some offer hotel accommodation.
 This is in an effort to regain some customers who have adopted Urban Wineries as their destination of choice.

-Bay Area Urban Wineries in the Bay Area that should become your go to destination include: Rock Wall Wine Company, Rosemblum Cellars, Urban Legend Cellars, Winery SF, Bluxome Street Winery, to name a few.
-Or consult Yelp.
+Bay Area Urban Wineries in the Bay Area that should become your go to destination include: Rock Wall Wine Company, R&B Cellars, Rosenblum Cellars, Urban Legend Cellars, Winery SF, Bluxome Street Winery, to name a few.

 Peter Cunningham is a successful organizer and manager of Urban Winery Operations, Customer Experience Programs for Urban Wineries and Retail Customer experience in the San Francisco Bay Area.